 - If there is a determination (following an individualized safety and risk analysis) that there is an immediate threat to the physical health or safety of an individual arising from the allegations of sexual harassment.
 Examples of such circumstances might include, but are not limited to, a continued threat of violence against a complainant by a respondent, or a respondent's threat of self-harm due to the allegations. - 2.
-The respondent (and in the case of a student, their parent/legal guardian will be provided notice of the emergency removal or administrative leave, and will be provided an opportunity to challenge the decision following the removal (this is an opportunity to be heard, not a hearing).
-The respondent has the burden to demonstrate why the emergency removal or administrative leave was unreasonable.
+The respondent will be provided notice of the administrative leave, and will be provided an opportunity to challenge the decision following the removal (this is an opportunity to be heard, not a hearing).
+The respondent has the burden to demonstrate why the emergency leave was unreasonable. - 3.
+Any such decision to place an employee on administrative leave shall be made in compliance with any applicable disability laws, including Section 504 of the Rehabilitation Act and the Americans with Disabilities Act.

-- Any such decision shall be made in compliance with any applicable disability laws, including the Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act and the Americans with Disabilities Act. - D. Notice to Parties of Formal Complaint - 1.
+- D. Notice to Parties of Formal Complaint - 1.
 The Title IX Coordinator will provide to the parties written notice of the formal complaint and allegations of sexual harassment potentially constituting prohibited conduct under the Title IX regulations and this procedure.
-The notice shall include: - Notice regarding the complaint procedure and the availability of an informal resolution process; - Sufficient details known at the time (including identities of parties, if known; the conduct alleged; and the date and location of the alleged incident, if known), with sufficient time to prepare before any initial interview (not less than five calendar [or business] days); - As required by the Title IX regulations, a statement that the respondent is presumed not responsible for the alleged conduct and that a determination of responsibility will be made at the conclusion of the complaint); and that the parties may inspect and review evidence; - Notice that the parties may each have an advisor of their choice (who may be an attorney), and that the parties may inspect and review evidence; - Notice that knowingly making false statements or submitting false information during the complaint process is prohibited and may result in disciplinary action; - Notice of the name of the investigator, with sufficient time (no less than three calendar [or business] days) to raise concerns of conflict of interest or bias. - 2.
+The notice will include: - Notice regarding the complaint procedure and the availability of an informal resolution process; - Sufficient details known at the time (including identities of parties, if known; the conduct alleged; and the date and location of the alleged incident, if known), with sufficient time to prepare before any initial interview (not less than five business days); - As required by the Title IX regulations, a statement that the respondent is presumed not responsible for the alleged conduct and that a determination of responsibility will be made at the conclusion of the complaint); and that the parties may inspect and review evidence; - Notice that the parties may each have an advisor of their choice (who may be an attorney), and that the parties may inspect and review evidence; - Notice that knowingly making false statements or submitting false information during the complaint procedure is prohibited and may result in disciplinary action; and - Notice of the name of the investigator, with sufficient time (no less than three business days) to raise concerns of conflict of interest or bias. - 2.
 If additional allegations become known at a later time, notice of the additional allegations will be provided to the parties. - 3.
-The AAO/Title IX Coordinator will discuss supportive measures with each party and implement such measures as appropriate.

-E. Informal Resolution Process
+The AAO/Title IX Coordinator will discuss supportive measures with each party and implement such measures as appropriate. - E. Informal Resolution Process